wso2/docs-is/en/docs/setup/changing-to-mysql.md

     </tr>
     <tr class="odd">
     <td><p><strong>testOnBorrow</strong></p></td>
-    <td>Indicates Whether objects will be validated before being borrowed from the pool.
-If the object fails to
-    validate, it will be dropped from the pool, and another attempt will be made to borrow another.</td>
+    <td>Whether objects will be validated before being borrowed from the pool.
+If the object fails to validate, it will be dropped from the pool, and another attempt will be made to borrow another.</td>
     </tr>
     <tr class="even">
     <td><p><strong>defaultAutoCommit</strong></p></td>
-    <td>Indicates Whether to commit database changes automatically or not.</td>
+    <td>Whether to commit database changes automatically or not.</td>
     </tr>
     <tr class="odd">
     <td><strong>validationInterval</strong></td>